 |SO71117A||Key debates for Inventive and Visual Sociology||15 CATS|

 Visual sociology has taught sociology that text is not the only medium.
-This course introduces you to the problems of visuality and representation in sociology, beginning with classical debates in visual sociology, but including more recent debates surrounding the notions of media, translation and the studio to discuss how sociology can represent the social.
-The course will introduce you to the complexity of decisions to be taken in inventive sociology once the primacy of text is relinquished.
+This module introduces you to the problems of visuality and representation in sociology, beginning with classical debates in visual sociology, but including more recent debates surrounding the notions of media, translation and the studio to discuss how sociology can represent the social.
+The module will introduce you to the complexity of decisions to be taken in inventive sociology once the primacy of text is relinquished.

-The course has two aims: first to introduce you to key fields of inventive sociology, and second to key problems of doing inventive sociology.
+The module has two aims: first to introduce you to key fields of inventive sociology, and second to key problems of doing inventive sociology.
 We discuss the cooperation of sociologists with other specialists, such as photographer or videographers, the relationship between self-representations of research subjects and those of the sociologist, the problem of representing objects which are not visual or textual in nature, combining different media, and finally how to address specific audiences.

 Assessment: An essay of 2,500-3,500 words.

 This module is the core practical component of the MA Inventive and Visual Sociology.
 A contextual introduction to inventive sociological methods, with one session on ‘materials’ and one on ‘drawing’, leads students into intensive practical workshops.
 You are introduced to still and video camera equipment, sound recorders and basic post-production software as well as sound and video editing software.

 Assessment: 3,500 word report on research process including diary samples and documentation of practical work.